Networking

 • Accessible at its HTTP publish address by all clients that will discover it using sniffing.

-• Accessible at its transport publish address by all other nodes in its cluster, and by any remote clusters that will discover it using Remote clusters.
+• Accessible at its transport publish address by all other nodes in its cluster, and by any remote clusters that will discover it using sniff mode.

 If you specify the transport publish address using a hostname then Elasticsearch will resolve this hostname to an IP address once during startup, and other nodes will use the resulting IP address instead of resolving the name again themselves.
-To avoid confusion, use a hostname which resolves to the node’s address in all network locations.
+You must use a hostname such that all of the addresses to which it resolves are addresses at which the node is accessible from all other nodes.
+To avoid confusion, it is simplest to use a hostname which resolves to a single address.

 Using a single address